SubhiH/XprogressRing/README.md

 ## License

 XProgressRing is available under the MIT license.
-See the LICENSE file for more info.
+See the <a href="https://github.com/SubhiH/XprogressRing/blob/master/LICENSE">LICENSE file</a>  for more info.